 Patch Test: Before using a new chemical exfoliant, perform a patch test on a small area of skin to check for any adverse reactions.

-skin barrier.
+Start Slowly: It's important to note that while chemical exfoliation brings significant benefits, over-exfoliation can harm your skin barrier.
 Begin with a lower concentration and gradually increase the frequency to allow your skin time to adjust.
 While 2-3 times a week works for most, how often you should exfoliate depends on your skin type.
 (Don't know your skin type?
 We're here to help!)

 Listen to Your Skin: Skin is an excellent communicator.
 Pay attention to how your skin responds to chemical exfoliation.
-If you experience excessive dryness, redness, or irritation, take a week or two off and quench your skin with a non-irritating
+If you experience excessive dryness, redness, or irritation, take a week or two off and quench your skin with a non-irritating moisturizer or oil.

 Follow Instructions: Always read and follow the instructions provided by the product manufacturer.
 Different formulations may have varying application methods and recommended usage frequencies.